Party-list representation in the House of Representatives of the Philippines: Veterans Federation Party et al. vs. COMELEC

 In 2000, the Veterans Federation Party (VFP), the Akbayan!
-Citizens' Action Party and several other parties sued the COMELEC which led a case in the Supreme Court; the court ruling changed the way how the seats are allocated for the winning parties.
+Citizens' Action Party and several other parties sued the COMELEC, which led a case in the Supreme Court; the court ruling changed the way how the seats are allocated for the winning parties.
 In 1998, only 14 representatives were elected out of 13 winning parties, well short of the then 52 representatives needed to fill up 20% of the House.
-The so-called "Panganiban formula," named after Chief Justice Artemio Panganiban, calculates that the number of seats a party will win is dependent on the number of votes of the party with the highest number of votes.
+The so-called "Panganiban formula", named after Chief Justice Artemio Panganiban, calculates that the number of seats a party will win is dependent on the number of votes of the party with the highest number of votes.

 The court maintained the four inviolable parameters:

-First, the twenty percent allocation – the combined number of all party-list congressmen shall not exceed twenty percent of the total membership of the House of Representatives, including those elected under the party list.
+First, the twenty percent allocation – the combined number of all party-list congress representatives shall not exceed twenty percent of the total membership of the House of Representatives, including those elected under the party list.

-Second, the two percent threshold – only those parties garnering a minimum of two percent of the total valid votes cast for the party-list system are “qualified” to have a seat in the House of Representatives;
+Second, the two percent threshold – only those parties garnering a minimum of two percent of the total valid votes cast for the party-list system are "qualified" to have a seat in the House of Representatives;

-Third, the three-seat limit – each qualified party, regardless of the number of votes it actually obtained, is entitled to a maximum of three seats; that is, one “qualifying” and two additional seats.
+Third, the three-seat limit – each qualified party, regardless of the number of votes it actually obtained, is entitled to a maximum of three seats; that is, one "qualifying" and two additional seats.

-Fourth, proportional representation – the additional seats which a qualified party is entitled to shall be computed “in proportion to their total number of votes.”
+Fourth, proportional representation – the additional seats which a qualified party is entitled to shall be computed "in proportion to their total number of votes".

 The court came up with the following procedure on how to determine how many seats a party wins.
 First, the party with the highest number of votes gets at least one seat.
 It can win additional seats for every 2% of the national vote until it reaches the three-seat limit.